ccorboy/project_one/README.md

 ## Description of data preprocessing

 ## Description of feature engineering and feature selection
+All patient features were kept, only ID was dropped prior to running the models.
+There were a total of 16 features, the models were run and features were selected based on importance in the model.

 ## Description of how data was split into training and testing sets
 Data was split into training and testing sets using a standard 75% to training and 25% to testing.
 The training and testing sets were also set to stratisfy to ensure that there was equal representation of the outcomes in both the training and testing sets.